-- Understanding the How- Who is responsible for making people understand the nuances in responsible behavior? - How make third parties understand the corporate core values of responsibility? - How do you address ethical blindness? - What are the most important mile stones for implementing responsible behavior?
+- Understanding the How-Who is responsible for making people understand the nuances in responsible behavior? - How make third parties understand the corporate core values of responsibility? - How to you prepare for unintended consequences (i.e. traffic light example)? - How do you address ethical blindness? - What are the most important mile stones for implementing responsible behavior?